Pingopete/RVE-64k/README.md

   ## Strongly Recommended/Supported

   - __KS3P__
+  *(Eye adaptation on the Earth's dark side so you can see lightning/city lights/auroras)*
   - __Distant Object Enhancements__
   *(Correct blackness of space when viewing Earth's light side)*
   - __PlanetShine__